michaeljacoby/Fibonacci/README.md

 # Fibon

-TODO: Write a gem description
+Fibon is a simple Fibonacci number generator.

 ## Installation